-Property taxes in Milton, Wisconsin are measured as a percentage of the appraised value of the property.
-Property taxes are paid to the state or local government at regular (typically yearly) intervals.
+Property taxes in Milton, Pennsylvania are measured as a percentage of the appraised value of the property.
+Property taxes are paid to the state or local government at regular (often yearly) intervals.

 In general, the federal government does not impose any property tax.
 Normally, property tax is imposed by state, county, and municipal governments.

-How Property Tax is Calculated in Milton, Wisconsin
+How Property Tax is Calculated in Milton, Pennsylvania

-How A Milton, Wisconsin Property Tax Attorney Can Help.
+How A Milton, Pennsylvania Property Tax Attorney Can Help.